CarCareTruth Score

 The label states one 12 oz bottle treats up to 18 gallons of gasoline, added before a fill-up, with a recommended use interval of every 5,000 miles.
 That is a periodic-maintenance protocol rather than a one-time flush, and the label and brand messaging agree on the dosing.

 Yes.
-Both the SDS (Section 15) and the physical bottle label carry a California Proposition 65 warning tied to minor aromatic components of the petroleum-distillate/naphtha carrier blend, even though the Amazon listing itself does not surface a Prop 65 flag.
+Both the SDS (Section 15) and the physical bottle label carry a California Proposition 65 warning tied to minor aromatic components of the petroleum-distillate/naphtha carrier blend, even though the product listing itself does not surface a Prop 65 flag.

 Marketing copy from Valvoline, via Amazon.
 Not editorial.